 - c.
 Please describe the leadership, staffing, and administrative structures that will help support and sustain the activities of the Community Collective.
 (200 word maximum) - d.
+Do you plan to engage an independent facilitator during the Planning Phase?
+(Y/N).
+If no, please describe how the Collective plans to ensure successful facilitation of Collective meetings and decision-making. - e.
+For existing Collectives, please attach any materials related to decision-making or collaboration (e.g. Charter, MOU, team norms, etc) (Optional) - f.
 Please describe the Community Collective's commitment to diversity, equity, and inclusion, particularly as it pertains to their neighborhood.
 Please provide specific examples as appropriate.
 (200 words maximum)

-2. Knowledge of and experience working with neighborhood residents (500 word maximum)
+2. Knowledge of and experience working with neighborhood residents (400 word maximum)